On a Class of Dynamical Poisson-Voronoi Tessellations: Handover frequency: single-speed case

 since it can be shown that $\int_{0}^{\infty}\int_{0}^{\infty} e^{-(x^2\vee y^2)}{\rm d} x\, {\rm d}y=1$.
 This completes the proof of Theorem~\ref{theorem:handover_freq1}. \end{proof} \begin{remark} In view of (\ref{eq:VcalHPPL}), we can give an alternative definition of the handover frequency, instead of the one in (\ref{eq:h1a}), as follows:

-Under this definition we can carry out the entire computation of the handover frequency $\la_\Vcal$. \end{remark}

-\begin{remark}[Speed $v\neq 1$] If the mobile stations move at a general speed $v$, the handover frequency can be computed to be $\la_{\Vcal}=\frac{4v\sqrt{\la}}{\pi}$.
-This is justified since, in view of Lemma~\ref{lemma:tips_density} and Remark~\ref{remark:r1}, the speed $v$ scales the time axis proportionally. \end{remark} \begin{remark} We would like to mention that the proof technique developed above, naturally lifts to the multi-speed case, where the stations are moving at different speeds, which is the main content of Section~\ref{sec-multi_speed}.
-In the present section, we have first analyzed the case of single-speed as a preparation for the multi-speed case. \end{remark} \begin{remark}[Comparison with the static scenario] Consider the same model, but with static stations and a mobile user moving along a straight line with speed $v$, see Figure~\ref{figure:static}.
-The static model has been studied in various papers of the literature, for example \cite{BKLZ}, \cite{Baccelli_Zuyev}, \cite{Baccelli_Madadi_Gustavo}, \cite{Baccelli_Zuyev2}.
+Under this definition we can carry out the entire computation of the handover frequency $\la_\Vcal$. \end{remark} \begin{remark}[Speed $v\neq 1$] If the mobile stations move at a general speed $v$, the handover frequency can be computed to be $\la_{\Vcal}=\frac{4v\sqrt{\la}}{\pi}$.
+This is justified since, in view of Lemma~\ref{lemma:tips_density} and Remark~\ref{remark:r1}, the speed $v$ scales the time axis proportionally. \end{remark} \begin{remark}[Comparison with the static scenario] Consider the same model, but with static stations and a mobile user moving along a straight line with speed $v$, see Figure~\ref{figure:static}.
+The static model was studied in various papers of the literature, for example \cite{BKLZ}, \cite{Baccelli_Zuyev}, \cite{Baccelli_Madadi_Gustavo}, \cite{Baccelli_Zuyev2}.
 The handover frequency is computed as the intensity of the point process corresponding to the intersection of an infinite line with the boundaries of cells of the corresponding Poisson-Voronoi tessellation.
 This uses the contact and cord length distribution of the Poisson-Voronoi tessellation~\cite{Muche_Stoyan}.
 The frequency of handovers in the simple dual static model is also $\la_\Vcal=\frac{4\sqrt{\la}}{\pi}$, as analytically proved in \cite{Baccelli_Zuyev2}, \cite[7.22]{Jasper_Moller} and \cite{Mecke1981}.
-This fact will be discussed further in the following, as an alternative proof of Theorem~\ref{theorem:handover_freq1}. \end{remark}
+This fact will be discussed further in the following, as an alternative proof of Theorem~\ref{theorem:handover_freq1}.